What Lenses Should the Wedding Photographers Consider Buying?

-We would like to share with you some thoughts on what is the optimal lens set for wedding photographers London.
-We work on Nikons, so we can not really tell you much about the Canon system, but we will try to shine some light on the topic in general and help you to choose your optimal set regardless of the system you are using.
+We would like to share with you some thoughts on what is the optimal lens set for wedding photographers in London.
+We work on Nikon, so we can not really tell you much about the Canon system, but we will try to shine some light on the topic in general and help you to choose your optimal set regardless of the system you are using.

 Zooms or primes - which are better for wedding photographers?

 Both zoom and prime lenses have their advantages and disadvantages.
-Zooms are fast-focusing, allow a swift change of angle and have the Vibration Reduction (most of the modern ones), but are not as bright as primes.
-They are perfect for a photo shoot outside or bright venues where wedding photographers London can capture the intimate moments without getting too close to the bride and groom.
-The best zooms have the maximum aperture of f2.8 (with the exception of the new Sigma 24-35mm f2.0, which we have never used, so we do not know much about this lens, but please have a look at the review on SLR Lounge if you are interested).
+Zooms are fast-focusing, allow a swift change of angle and have Vibration Reduction (most of the modern ones), but are not as bright as primes.
+They are perfect for a photo shoot outside or in bright venues where wedding photographers in London can capture intimate moments without getting too close to the bride and groom.
+The best zooms have a maximum aperture of f2.8 (with the exception of the new Sigma 24-35mm f2.0, which we have never used, so we do not know much about this lens, but please have a look at the review on SLR Lounge if you are interested).
 Zoom lenses are also quite heavy.

-Primes, besides of their fast aperture (more light is transmitted to the camera sensor, so the photographer can use short shutter speeds) are producing images with the better colours, contrast and lower depth of field (separation of the subject from a background).
-With the apertures of f1.2, f1.4 or f1.8 they are quite tricky to focus (the focus must be set precisely – preferably on eyes (otherwise your model will not be sharp enough).
+Primes, besides their fast aperture (more light is transmitted to the camera sensor, so the photographer can use short shutter speeds) are producing images with better colours, contrast and lower depth of field (separation of the subject from a background).
+With the apertures of f1.2, f1.4 or f1.8 they are quite tricky to focus (the focus must be set precisely - preferably on the eyes (otherwise your model will not be sharp enough).
 The primes are slower in focusing and you need to use your feet as a zoom in order to change the viewing angle.
 They can be lightweight (f1.8 versions or quite heavy like Canon 85mm f1.2 for example).

-Before we get cracking with the best lenses for wedding photographers London let us tell you one most important thing.
-If you do not have a second camera body – BUY ONE IMMEDIATELY!
+Before we get cracking with the best lenses for wedding photographers in London let us tell you one most important thing.
+If you do not have a second camera body - BUY ONE IMMEDIATELY!

-If you are going to photograph someone’s wedding with just one camera body you will be the most irresponsible person in the whole world.
-It does not have to be the top model, but buy yourself decent second-hand body which will work with all your lenses.
+If you are going to photograph someone's wedding with just one camera body you will be the most irresponsible person in the whole world.
+It does not have to be the top model, but buy yourself a decent second-hand body which will work with all your lenses.
 Under any circumstances do not go to the wedding with just one camera body!

-So, what exactly we would recommend to the person who is just starting to invest in their wedding photographers equipment?
+So, what exactly we would recommend to the person who is just starting to invest in their wedding photographers' equipment?

-If you will start building your lens stock from primes you need to remember that there will not be enough time to juggle the lenses and you need to have a wide angle lens on one body and the standard/telephoto one on the second.
+If you will start building your lens stock from primes you need to remember that there will not be enough time to juggle the lenses and you need to have a wide-angle lens on one body and the standard/telephoto one on the second.